ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

       "test_fraction": 0.1

 - ``training_time:num_epochs``: the maximum number of epochs that will be run during training.
 Each epoch is composed of a training part and an evaluation part.
 It should be a strictly positive integer.
-For this tutorial, we will use 50 epochs.
+In our case, we will use 50 epochs.

   .. code-block:: xml

      "num_epochs": 50

-- ``default_model:depth``: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-- ``default_model:length_2D``: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-- ``default_model:stride_2D``: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+- ``default_model:length_2D``: Size of the 2D patches used as model’s input tensors.
+We recommend using patches between 256x256 and 512x512.
+In our case, we use patches of 256x256.
+- ``default_model:stride_2D``: Pixels’ shift over the input matrix to create 2D patches.
+In our case, we use a stride of 244 pixels in both dimensions, resulting in an overlap of 12 pixels between patches.

   .. code-block:: xml

-     "depth": 3
      "length_2D": [256, 256]
      "stride_2D": [244, 244]

-- ``postprocessing:binarize_maxpooling``: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+- ``postprocessing:binarize_maxpooling``: Use to binarize predictions across all classes in multiclass models.

   .. code-block:: xml

       "binarize_maxpooling": {}

-- ``transformation:Resample``: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+- ``transformation:Resample``: Use to resample images to a common resolution (in mm) before splitting into patches, according to each image real pixel size.
+In our case, we resample the images to a common resolution of 0.0001 mm (0.1 um) in both dimensions.

   .. code-block:: xml